 - Improve the growth of roots and shoots;

 - Cause an increase in the CEC of a soil;

 - Improve the structure of the soil;

 - Enhance nutrient uptake and plant hormone activity;

 Plant hormones as biostimulants.

-Stresses such as heat, cold and drought can cause a number of hormone responses which turf plants use to survive.
-There are 5 major plant hormones that play a role in turf grass.
+Stresses such as heat, cold, and drought cause several hormone responses that turf plants use to survive.
+5 major plant hormones play a role in turf grass.

 - Indoleacetic acids (IAA).
 These are also known as auxins and promote root and shoot growth;

 - Gibberellic acids.
-These promote shoot elongation and the germination and growth of seeds;
+These promote shoot growth and the germination and growth of seeds;

 - Cytokinins which regulate turf growth and development;